 The majority of the players, however, were experienced amateurs drawn from within the Company itself.
 This is a similar convention to that found in many of the Mystery Plays in Cathedral towns, and a theme we will be looking to replicate in the 2021 City pageant.

 It is also possible to glean insights into the storyline by working through the list of characters - Tracy was of course one of the four Knights who murdered Thomas.
 But there are some more surprising characters listed too, for example, a Sultan, which refers to a popular (and entirely fanciful) myth about Becket’s exotic parenthood.
 This probably originated in London in the 1240s, and by 1519 had become an established part of Becket’s hagiography.

 Briefly, this casts Becket’s mother as a beautiful Eastern princess Rohisa and Gilbert Becket as a devout crusader knight.
 The couple meet and fall in love during Gilbert’s imprisonment by her father the Sultan during a crusade in the Holy Land.
 Rohisa subsequently helps Gilbert to escape and follows him back to London with only two words of English - Becket and London.
 They are reunited.
 She is baptised a Christian.
-Thomas is born and everyone lives happily ever after!
+Thomas is born and the rest is history!